brewos-io/web/docs/hardware/Specification.md

 │   N_IN ──────────────────────────────────────────────┬──► N (to all loads)      │
 │                                                      └──► J24-N (PZEM 220V)     │
 │                                                                                  │
-│   K4 (Spare): Contacts FLOATING - not connected to mains bus.                   │
-│               User wires J9 (COM/NO/NC) as needed for any voltage ≤250V.        │
-│                                                                                  │
 │   ⚠️ SSR heater power: Mains → SSR → Heater (via existing machine wiring)       │
 │      NOT through this PCB!
-PCB only provides 5V control signals via J18/J19.    │ │                                                                                  │
+PCB provides 5V control signals via J26 Pin 19-22.   │
+│                                                                                  │
 │   N_IN ──────────────────────────────────────────────────► N (to all loads)     │
 │   (J1-N)                                                                         │